nlpub/russe/2022/tox/index.md

 * **Paraphrase generation.** The annotators are asked to generate a neutral paraphrase of the input text.
 They can also select not to rewrite the input if the text is already neutral or it is difficult to extract non-toxic content.

 Of course, the annotators can write anything as a paraphrase.
-However, we have very strict criteria to style-transferred text – the text must be now in a neutral style and the content must be preserved.
-To ensure this, we validate received paraphrases with the next tasks.
+In order to filter out paraphrases of low quality,  we validate them with the next tasks.

-* **Content preservation check.** Given to texts – original toxic sentence and generated paraphrase – the annotators should validate if these texts are with similar content.
+* **Content preservation check.** Given two texts – an original toxic sentence and a generated paraphrase – the annotators should indicate if the content of these texts matches.

-* **Toxicity classification.**  Given the generated paraphrase, the annotators should classify it into one of the classes – toxic or neutral.
+* **Toxicity classification.**   Given the generated paraphrase, the annotators should label it as toxic or neutral.

 If the generated paraphrase receives correct answers with high (>=90%) confidence, then it gets into our dataset.

-For the original data, we took the toxic part of the toxic classification datasets based on [Odnoklassniki](https://www.kaggle.com/blackmoon/russian-language-toxic-comments) and [Pikabu](https://www.kaggle.com/alexandersemiletov/toxic-russian-comments).
+For the original data, we took the toxic part of the toxic comment classification datasets based on [Odnoklassniki](https://www.kaggle.com/blackmoon/russian-language-toxic-comments) and [Pikabu](https://www.kaggle.com/alexandersemiletov/toxic-russian-comments) websites.
 As a result, we collected a dataset with paraphrases for **5026** toxic sentences, each having **1-3** paraphrase variants, resulting in **7058** paraphrases overall.

 ## Evaluation

-As TST is quite a new and difficult task to evaluate, there are several works dedicated to the choice of metrics for this task [5,6].
-As in our competition we propose a new parallel corpus for detoxification tasks and now can refer to TST tasks like machine translation tasks, we want to use the best practices of machine translation competitions and hold two parts of submissions evaluation – automatic and human.
+Style transfer is difficult to evaluate automatically because there are multiple ways of rewriting a sentence in a different style.
+Thus, there is no established evaluation strategy.
+There exist several concurrent evaluations strategies each having its weak points [5,6].
+We use the best practices of machine translation and other text generation competitions and perform automatic as well as manual evaluation.

 ### Automatic Evaluation